 - Certified Human Resources Professional (CHRP) designation

-Semester three will be an eight-week, unpaid work placement.
+Semester three will be an seven-week, unpaid work placement.

 Plan your future